natecollins/cfgbackup/README.md

 cfgbackup - "cfgbackup's a fairly good backup"
 ========================================
 An easy to use file backup script where each job is based around a simple config file.
-- Does rotational backups or simple syncing
+- Does rotational backups, one-directional syncing, or mirroring of directories
 - Detailed logging
 - Email notifications on failure
-- Backups are simply files in directories, no special tools for recovery
+- Resulting backups are simply files in directories, no special tools for recovery or inspection
 - Can hard link unchanged files between rotational backups
 - Can hard link identical files with a single backup
 - Very customizable